-- 6.9 Anaesthesia for children should be undertaken or supervised by anaesthetists who have undergone appropriate training and have maintained their competence. - 6.10 Hospitals should define the extent of emergency surgical provision provided for children and the thresholds for transfer. - 6.11 Emergency paediatric surgical care should be provided within a network of secondary and tertiary care providers.
-Networks should agree standards of care and formulate care pathways for emergency surgery. - 6.12 Departments should participate in regular network audits of emergency surgical work.157-160 - 6.13 Children with severe comorbidities who require emergency anaesthesia should be treated in a specialist paediatric centre.
-However, if transfer is not feasible, the most appropriately experienced senior anaesthetist should provide anaesthesia and support resuscitation and stabilisation. - 6.14 Transfer of children to specialist centres is usually undertaken by regional paediatric emergency transfer services.
+- 6.10 Hospitals should define the extent of emergency surgical provision provided for children and the thresholds for transfer. - 6.11 Emergency paediatric surgical care should be provided within a network of secondary and tertiary care providers.
+Networks should agree standards of care and formulate care pathways for emergency surgery. - 6.12 Departments should participate in regular network audits of emergency paediatric surgical work.
+161,162,163,164 - 6.13 Children with severe comorbidities who require emergency anaesthesia should be treated in a specialist paediatric centre.
+However, if transfer is not feasible, the most appropriately experienced senior anaesthetist should provide anaesthesia and support resuscitation and stabilisation.
+165,166,167 - 6.14 Transfer of children to specialist centres is usually undertaken by regional paediatric emergency transfer services.
 Time critical transfers such as neurosurgical emergencies may need to be transferred by the referring hospital.
 Local policies (see Glossary) should be in place for the management of such transfers and the most experienced anaesthetist with appropriate skills; an anaesthetic practitioner should accompany the child.
+168